GoogleCloudPlatform/microservices-demo/README.md

 1. Create a Google Kubernetes Engine cluster and make sure `kubectl` is pointing to the cluster.

+        gcloud services enable container.googleapis.com

+        gcloud container clusters create demo --enable-autoupgrade \
+            --enable-autoscaling --min-nodes=3 --max-nodes=10 --num-nodes=5

+        kubectl get nodes

-1. Enable Google Container Registry (GCR) on your GCP project:
+2. Enable Google Container Registry (GCR) on your GCP project and configure the `docker` CLI to authenticate to GCR:

        gcloud services enable containerregistry.googleapis.com

-1. Configure docker to authenticate to GCR:

        gcloud auth configure-docker -q

-1. Edit `skaffold.yaml`, prepend your GCR registry host (`gcr.io/YOUR_PROJECT/`)
+3. Edit `skaffold.yaml`, prepend your GCR registry host (`gcr.io/YOUR_PROJECT/`)
    to all `imageName:` fields (or update the existing project name).

-1. Edit the Deployment manifests at `kubernetes-manifests` directory and update the `image` fields to match the changes you made in the previous step.
+4. Edit the Deployment manifests in [`./kubernetes-manifests`](./kubernetes-manifests) directory and update the `image:` fields to match the changes you made in the previous step.

+5. Run `skaffold run` from the root of this repository.
+This command:
+   - builds the container images
+   - pushes them to GCR
-1. Run `skaffold run`.
-This builds the container images, pushes them to GCR, and deploys the application to Kubernetes.
+   - applies the `./kubernetes-manifests` deploying the application to Kubernetes.

-1. Find the IP address of your application then visit the application on your browser to confirm installation.
+6. Find the IP address of your application, then visit the application on your browser to confirm installation.

         kubectl get service frontend-external

 ### (Optional) Deploying on a Istio-installed cluster

-> If you followed steps above, run `skaffold delete` to delete what's deployed.
+> **Note:** you followed GKE deployment steps above, run `skaffold delete` first
+> to delete what's deployed.

 1. Create a GKE cluster.